 During a sabbatical at the University of Cambridge in 1973-1974, I was trying to understand nontidal sea level variations, as those were the only existing multiyear oceanic records.
 Gordon Groves (1955) had shown the existence of a bizarre four-day spectral peak in sea level at Canton Island in the Pacific.
-This peak was so strong that it seemed quixotic to proceed without being
+This peak was so strong that it seemed quixotic to proceed without being able to understand it.

-MODE: Mid-Ocean Dynamics Experiment (comprising two phases, MODE-0 and MODE-1) able to understand it.
 In discussions I had with Adrian Gill, we concluded that we were seeing a baroclinic equatorial mode but in sea level variations.
 At that time, equatorial modes were a favorite topic of a number of atmospheric and oceanic theoreticians, but the idea that they would be visible in sea level had apparently never occurred to anyone.
 We analyzed the records and constructed a theory showing that the sea level signature was indeed large enough to be measured by a tide gauge (Wunsch & Gill 1976).